csc-171/Spring-2017-Syllabus/README.md

 ## Materials

 * __Website.__
-The website for the course is [http://math.adelphi.edu/~bstone/teaching/csc171/](http://math.adelphi.edu/~bstone/teaching/csc171/) as well as the GitHub organization [https://github.com/csc-171](https://github.com/csc-171).
-The labs and homework assignments will be posted on GitHub.
-The website site will host other resources and materials.
+The website for the course is the GitHub organization [https://github.com/csc-171](https://github.com/csc-171).
+The labs and homework assignments will be posted on GitHub as well as other resources and materials.

 * __Text.__ Objects First with Java, A Practical Introduction Using BlueJ, David J. Barnes and Michael Kölling, Sixth Edition.